CleverCloud/documentation/content/doc/addons/keycloak.md

 | FS Bucket < 100 MB       |              0€ |
 | Service and Management   |              0€ |
 | **Total**                    |             **31€** |
-Note: During the Technical Preview, no extra service management fees are applied.
+Note: During the Technical Preview, there are no extra service management fees applied..

 > You can go further and adjust the flavor of your Java instance or database to fit your needs.
 [Different plans for Java and PostgreSQL](https://www.clever-cloud.com/pricing/) are available on Clever Cloud.